Radbuglet/CS280-computer-vision/2-filters/README.md

 ![Normal image](images/exercise_3_edge_blur_blobs.png)

 Now the difference is much clearer.
-In ignoring the center pixels, the inner part manifests itself only when the kernel borders a blob (producing the aura-like artifacts in the bib blobs) or when the kernel is fully engulfed in the blob (producing the clearer inner region for the big blobs only).
+In ignoring the center pixels, the inner part manifests itself only when the kernel borders a blob (producing the aura-like artifacts around the big blobs) or when the kernel is fully engulfed in the blob (hiding everything except the edges of the smaller blobs whose center is not big enough for the filter).
+Furthermore, the auras around the blobs have visibly distinct stages instead of a smooth transition to the center color as seen in the regular square blur example.
+This is because the black pixels mostly covering the filter are completely ignored when taking the average.

-What a highly useful filter with many real world application!
+What a highly useful filter with many real world applications!

 ## Advanced exercise 1